aldi/dog-birthday-calculator/README.md

-# dog-birthday-calculator
+# Dog Birthday Calculator
-Calculate the birthdays of your dog
+Calculate the birthdays of your favourite companion.

 ![preview image](preview.png)